jisellejones/School_District_Analysis/README.md

 * In the district summary, the average math score decreased by one tenth, from 79.0 to 78.9.

 * In the school summary for Thomas High School, the average score for Math showed a minor decrease when scores were removed while the average reading scores showed a minor increase.
-The passing percentages all showed minor decreases.
+The passing percentages all showed minor decreases (table 1).

 *Table 1 - Thomas High School Summary with and without 9th Grade Scores*